georgecwan/rss2reddit/README.md

   - If you encounter errors trying to create the virtual environment, you can find links to helpful tutorials in the [Useful Links](#useful-links) section.
 - Install dependencies from requirements.txt: `python -m pip install -r requirements.txt`
 - Run script: `python main.py`
+  - Note that the script will only post links that are added to the RSS feed *after* the script is started.
 - Exit the script with Ctrl-C (Note: Reddit posts will stop being made by the script if you end it)
 - If you created a virtual environment, you can deactivate it with `deactivate`